 There are so many studies on cannabis and sleep, surprisingly few are able to answer the question: do I need a strain high in THC or CBD for a good night’s sleep?

 We all know cannabis can knock us out for the count.
 Many patients – whether they call themselves that or not – rely on cannabis to help them sleep.
 But which component of cannabis brings on the sleep?
-Is it THC, CBD, a combination of the two, or do we give full credit to the entourage effect?
+Is it THC, CBD that’s best for sleep, or a combination of the two, or, do we not give full credit to the entourage effect?